 Origins

-American brand Origins became known for combining natural ingredients with modern innovations.
-Estée Lauder launches it, adheres to strict environmental standards, and refuses animal testing.
-Its products appeal to consumers who prefer natural self-care methods and believe in the power of nature.
+The American brand Origins gained recognition for combining natural ingredients with modern innovations.
+Estée Lauder launches its products, adheres to strict environmental standards, and refuses to test on animals.
+Its products appeal to consumers who prefer natural self-care methods and believe in nature’s power.

-Visually, Origins is represented by two powerful tree crowns outlined boldly in black.
+Visually, Origins is represented by two powerful tree crowns, boldly outlined in black.
 The tree symbolism reflects the brand’s idea of harmony with nature.
-The font is simple and confident, with a slight slant in the lines emphasizing the brand’s natural origin and calm character.
+The font is simple and confident, with a slight slant to the lines that emphasizes the brand’s natural origin and calm character.

 Sunday Riley

 Sunday Riley earned its reputation through bold formulations containing active ingredients and scientifically proven components.
-The brand’s founder participates in product formulation, avoiding artificial additives, parabens, mineral oils, and fragrances.
+The brand’s founder actively participates in product formulation, ensuring the products avoid artificial additives, parabens, mineral oils, and fragrances.
 The brand’s packaging is recyclable.
 It advocates for environmental protection and regularly plants trees to support the ecology.

 The Sunday Riley logo is executed in a classic monochrome style.
-The brand name is set in two lines using a sans-serif font with refined letter lines.
+The brand name is set in two lines, using a sans-serif font with refined letterforms.
 The upper word is larger and more prominent, while the lower word “Riley” appears in a smaller, lighter font, creating a pleasant visual contrast.

 Tata Harper

 Tata Harper earned the nickname “Queen of Green” for using plant-based ingredients in skincare products.
 The brand’s products have exceptionally pure compositions, featuring dozens of herbs and flowers in each jar.
 Cosmetic enthusiasts appreciate the freshness and lively character of the products.
-The brand is popular among celebrities who are focused on skincare and appearance.
+The brand is popular among celebrities who prioritize skincare and appearance.

 Tata Harper’s visual style reflects its plant-based ingredients.
-The logo is in vivid green, using uppercase letters in a strict geometric sans-serif font and an illustration of herbs, flowers, and leaves.
-The image is meticulously detailed, creating a light sensation of freshness and closeness to nature.
+The logo features a vivid green color scheme, uses uppercase letters in a strict geometric sans-serif font, and is accompanied by an illustration of herbs, flowers, and leaves.
+The image is meticulously detailed, evoking a light, fresh sensation and a sense of closeness to nature.

 Too Faced